GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 E.g., they may submit a form or even use an [image map].
 Your page might deal with these, but there's a long tail of possibilities which could just be simplified—something that the new Navigation API achieves.

 Additionally, the above doesn't handle back/forward navigation.
-There's another event for that, but when it does and doesn't fire is a bit… subtle.
+There's another event for that, `"popstate"`.

 Personally, the History API often _feels_ like it could go some way to help with these possibilities.
 However, it really only has two surface areas: responding if the user presses Back or Forward in their browser, plus pushing and replacing URLs.